 The city of Revelstoke is a hot spot for backcountry adventure and the gateway to Mount Revelstoke National Park.
 The picturesque downtown has retained many of its original early 20th century buildings.
-Enjoy the nightly street entertainment during the summer in the Grizzly Plaza. • Experience adventure at Glacier House Resort.
-They offer bike and ATV side by side tours, paddleboard rentals, restaurant, lodge and cabin accommodation, and more. • Mount Revelstoke National Park attractions include the Meadows in the Sky Parkway, Giant Cedars and Skunk Cabbage Boardwalk trails through ush rainforests, and beautiful wetlands.
+Enjoy the nightly street entertainment during the summer in the Grizzly Plaza.
+Experience adventure at Glacier House Resort.
+They offer bike and ATV side by side tours, paddleboard rentals, restaurant, lodge and cabin • Mount Revelstoke National Park attractions include the Meadows in the ush rainforests, and beautiful wetlands.